A Biography

 Why music?
 There was lot of it in my childhood home.
 My paternal grandfather was a part-time choral conductor, and my mother’s father was an above-average amateur pianist with a special love for Beethoven.
 I tried composing at around 8 or 9: at first impossibly ambitious attempts at symphonies which rarely got further than a couple of pages, and later a whole movement of a Concerto for Five Saxophones and Orchestra (needless to say, unperformed).

 As a teenager I studied cello at the Northern School of Music, Manchester (later the Royal Northern College), and went on to study composition with Alexander Goehr at Leeds University.
 However composing soon dried up – I think I’d simply become too self-conscious.
-After a brief period working for BBC Radio 3 (filing records in the vast Gramophone Library and checking LPs for clicks prior to transmission) I did a postgraduate course at Manchester University, researching and analysing Shostakovich’s String Quartets.
+After a brief period working for the BBC’s vast Gramophone Library, I did a postgraduate course at Manchester University, researching and analysing Shostakovich’s String Quartets.
 Then two friends – the composer Robert Simpson and the record producer Andrew Keener – suggested I try musical journalism.
 This quickly grew into a full-time career.

 Stephen Johnson is not merely the most engaging broadcaster, but with his encyclopaedic knowledge of classical music he makes natural connections between different composers and their music which continue to entrance and enthuse musicians and non-musicians alike.